daemonraco/toobasic/docs/controllerexports.md

 ```

 ### Autoloading
-Yes, you made the change and nothing happens, it doesn't "asynchronously load" a
+Yes, you made the change and nothing happens, _it doesn't "asynchronously load" a
-thing?
+thing._
 The problem here is really simple and it comes from the idea of giving you the
 flexibility of writing your own code to perform these _asynchronous loads_.
 Nonetheless, if you don't want to worry about it, just add this to your